aws-samples/aws-lambda-parallel-download/README.md

 {
   "lambdaARN": "--ParallelDownloadStack.LambdaFunctionARN--",
   "num": 5,
-  "payload": {"repeat": 2000}
+  "payload": {"repeat": 2000, "objectKey": "sample.json"}
 }
 ```

 Substitute the `--ParallelDownloadStack.LambdaFunctionARN--` with the
 value from the CDK output.
 The `repeat` attribute at the __payload__
-is the amount of S3 object download it will perform.
+is the amount of S3 object download it will perform and the
+`objectKey` attribute is the name of the object that will be
+downloaded `repeat` times.

+When the execution ends, you can get the URL with the results from
+the __Execution input & output__ tab, property
+`stateMachine.visualization`.

 [3]: https://console.aws.amazon.com/states/home